mpatching22/SCMS_turtlebot/README.md

 # 🧠 SCMS_TurtleBot — Warehouse Caddy Bot (ROS 2)

-The **Warehouse Caddy Bot** is a human-following TurtleBot system designed to autonomously assist workers in warehouse and logistics environments.
-Using **RGB-D sensing** and **ROS 2 Humble**, the robot detects and tracks a person wearing high-visibility clothing, maintaining a safe following distance of ~1 m.
-The system integrates perception, distance estimation, and control through a modular multi-node ROS 2 architecture, capable of running in both **Gazebo simulation** and on the **real TurtleBot3 platform**.
+The Warehouse Caddy Bot is an autonomous human-following mobile robot developed using ROS 2 Humble on a TurtleBot3 Waffle Pi platform.
+It leverages RGB-D sensing, LiDAR safety, and a modular multi-node control system to follow a worker wearing high-visibility clothing at approximately 1 m distance — both in Gazebo simulation and on real hardware.

 ---